bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ### Alternate finding hardware
 The accessory SHOULD provide alternate means to help find it, e.g. by vibrating or flashing lights, via a platform-compatible method.
+Future versions of this document will consider support for haptics and lights.

 ### Recommended Finding Options
 {{accessory-finding-hw}} lists two RECOMMENDED options on the set of technology in an accessory to make it findable.